muhammeta7/Python-Tutorial/README.md

    * Community is enthusiastic to share wealth of knowledge with fellow developers.

   #### Keys to Success
-   * Get ready to a master at Google.
+   * Get ready to be a master at Google.
 No need to memorize everything.
    * Accept and embrace failure quickly.
 Avoid trying to be a perfectionist.
    * Troubleshooting and debugging mistakes thoroughly to find a solution is important for learning.
    * Type the code out until you feel comfortable enough to copy paste.
 Practice makes perfect.